 Did you know?

 Profit increases of 10% on average compared to rule-based pricing models are possible with machine learning-based pricing software for retailers.
 7Learnings has proven this in A/B tests with customers from different retail segments.

-At 7Learnings, we have more than 10 years of experience with machine learning technology.
-Leading European e-commerce retailers use our technology to optimize their prices.
-On average, we have been able to increase our clients' profits by more than 10% and prove it in A/B tests.
-If you want to learn more about the potential of next generation dynamic pricing, feel free to contact us to arrange a product demo.
+It is clear that predictive pricing holds major potential for retailers, allowing them to improve their pricing strategy, easily optimize their prices, and maximize their profit potential.
+At 7Learnings, we have more than 10 years of experience with machine learning based pricing technology, and leading European retailers use our technology to optimize their prices.
+If you want to learn more about the potential of next generation predictive pricing for your business, please reach out to us to arrange a product demo.